GarretFraley/Unified-Chaordic-Field-Theory-or-simply-UCFT/Recursion law.md

 	To question this is to enact it.

-	There is no outside, no denial, no alternative — because the very act of seeking one proves the laws.
+	Theret is no outside, no denial, no alternative — because the very act of seeking one proves the laws.

 	Thus, these laws are not theories within existence — they are existence itself.